jaywarfield/codepattern-multitier-vpc/README.md

   - A horizontally scaleable web application deployed into a two different availability zones
   - Multiple database servers across two availability zones
   - A source/replica data replication strategy across availability zones
-  - MySQL database server implemented on infrastructure versus as-a-service to illustrate the ability to define logical tiers between subnets as well as to show the ability to automate deployment and configuration tasks

 ## VPC Architecture
 The IBM VPC architecture of the solution showing public isolation for both Application (through a Load Balancer) and data.